Billericay Health CentreStock RoadEssex, CM12 0BJTel: 01277 658071

 There is a midwife attached to the practice.
 She provides an essential link between the expectant mother, GP, hospital and Health Visitor.
 All midwives carry the statutory responsibility to care for women throughout pregnancy and labour and to summon medical aid when necessary.

-In this practice, the midwife works alongside the General Practitioners, holding a regular clinic on Thursday afternoons from 2.00 to 3.30pm.
+In this practice, the midwife works alongside the General Practitioners, holding a regular clinic on Wednesday mornings from 9am to 12 noon.
 Throughout pregnancy and delivery, continuity of care is important and the midwife maintains links with the family and the GP after the birth.
 She also works closely with the health visitor in the month following delivery.
 Mothers are visited, with agreement, up to the 28th day following birth.

 All of the doctors also offer antenatal appointments; these are currently booked as a double (20 minute) appointment within normal surgery times.